kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: my-custom-profile
+  name: webapi-seccomp
 data:
-  profile.json: |-
+  profile-block.json: |-
     {
+	  "defaultAction": "SCMP_ACT_ERRNO"
+    }
+  profile-complain.json: |-
+    {
 	  "defaultAction": "SCMP_ACT_LOG"
     }
 ```

-And the profile would be referenced as `configmap/my-custom-profile`.
+The two profiles inside the `ConfigMap` above would be referenced respectively by:

+- `configmap/webapi-seccomp/profile-block.json`
+- `configmap/webapi-seccomp/profile-complain.json`

+Neither the configmap nor the file inside of it needs to have a specific name.

 ### Usage Scenarios